 Space is limited.
 Registration is required.
 Attendees receive a 10 percent discount at the Perspective Cafe, excluding alcohol.
 Shuttle transportation is provided to and from the Grove Park Inn.

-Join docents for tours of the Museum's Collection and special exhibitions.
+Join our educators for tours of the Museum's Collection and special exhibitions.
 No reservations are required.